-Pollution on picturesque Coumeenoole Beach in County Kerry, the location of the beach scenes in the film 'Ryan's Daughter'.
+Pollution on picturesque Coumeenoole Beach in County Kerry, a location in the film 'Ryan's Daughter'.

 Many of the most beautiful scenes from the film Ryan's Daughter were made here on Coumeenoole Beach but sadly the beach isn't looking nearly as well as it did when the film was made here some years ago.

 Mary Dinan reports from Coumeenoole Beach sporting the parasol used by Rosie in the film Ryan's Daughter.
 The parasol now belongs to writer Barbara Joyce who has lived in Dingle for the last nine years.
-Barbara has set up a campaign in an attempt to protect Coumeenoole Beach from any further oil pollution.
-Having seen the film Ryan's Daughter and falling in love with the scenery, Barbara who is originally from England, made the move to Dingle.
+She has set up a campaign in an attempt to protect Coumeenoole Beach from any further oil pollution.

 They reckon over half a million different wastes every year go into the sea, and we need the sea.
 The sea can do without us but we need it.

-Barbara collected over 1,500 signatures for a petition demanding action to prevent further pollution.
+Over 1,500 signatures have been collected in a petition demanding action to prevent further pollution.
 Signatories included David Attenborough and Peter Scott, which helped to highlight the issue.

 The fear is that as winter approaches, the wreck is likely to break up resulting in further pollution for the beach and wildlife.